jpulec/django-protractor/README.rst

 There are a variety of options available:

-- :code:`--protrator-conf` to specify a protractor config file.
+- :code:`--protractor-conf` to specify a protractor config file.
 Default is :code:`protractor.conf.js`
 - :code:`--runserver-command` to specify a different runserver command.
 Default is :code:`runserver`
 - :code:`--specs` to specify which protractor specs to run.
-- :code:`--suite` to specify which protrator suite to run.
+- :code:`--suite` to specify which protractor suite to run.
 - :code:`--addrport` to specify which ipaddr:port to run the server on.
 Default is :code:`localhost:8081`
 - :code:`--fixture` to specify which a fixture to load.
 This can be used multiple times and will load all specified fixtures.